davidjma/Neuroblastoma-Prognosis-Prediction/README.md

 ## **Neuroblastoma Prognosis Prediction**

-This github respiratory is a collection of scripts that predict neuroblastoma prognosis using DICOM format images of CT and PET scans.
+This respiratory is a collection of scripts that aided me in predicting neuroblastoma prognosis using MSK-IMPACT DICOM format images of CT and PET scans.
+Data is kept confidential.